 Recommended Academic Preparation

-- Previous business or IT post-secondary education and/or training and/or work experience.
+- Previous IT post-secondary education and/or training and/or work experience.

 Applicant Selection CriteriaWhere the number of eligible applicants exceeds the available spaces in the program, the Applicant Selection Criteria will be:

 - Preference for Permanent Residents of Ontario